 It’s happening!
-Discover how from this website and please help spread the As One vision everywhere!
+Discover how and please help the As One vision take root where you live!

 In these days of fruitful partnerships between churches and civic authorities, I was delighted when the diocesan Aldhelm Fund awarded a grant of £5000 to the As One initiative for the BCP area.
 As Christians, we obviously give a high priority to loving our neighbours, and an increase in the number of Street Associations can only lead to real friendships and a growing sense of community at street level.
 The prospect of neighbours, of all faiths and none, becoming friends in the road where they live has the prospect of leading to all sorts of transformative action.The Rt Revd Karen Gorham, Bishop of Sherborne, acting Bishop of Salisbury

 I fully support the As One initiative.
-BCP Council have an ambition to create vibrant communities where everyone plays an active role and As One really supports that.
-We have seen a growth of friendships, mutual support, and a sense of community in individual roads during lockdown and in responding to the pandemic, and As One across the BCP Council area will ensure that we maintain that when we come out of COVID restrictions and move ‘back to normal’.
-I would encourage every resident across Bournemouth, Christchurch and Poole to find out more about Street Associations, and, with others in their road, to be involved in this simple way of bringing people together at the most local of levels.Graham Farrant, Chief Executive, BCP Council
+BCP Council have an ambition to create vibrant communities where everyone plays an active role and feels a sense of pride in where they live and As One really supports that.
+We have seen a growth of friendships, mutual support, and a sense of community in individual community areas during lockdown and in responding to the pandemic, and As One across the BCP Council area will ensure that we maintain that coming out of COVID restrictions and moving ‘back to normal’.
+I would encourage every resident across Bournemouth, Christchurch and Poole to find out more about Street Associations, and, with others in their road, to be involved in this simple way of bringing people together at the most local of levels.Councillor Jane Kelly, Lead Member for Communities, BCP Council

 I’m always on the lookout for good ideas of increasing the level of community: we are the tenth biggest urban local authority in England (pop nearly 400,000) and, though there may an economy of scale here, I’m determined this should NOT be at the cost of a growing sense of community and engagement.
 The As One initiative is a great idea to increase the level of community and friendship at street level, and I look forward to see this happening across Bournemouth, Christchurch and Poole in 2022 and beyond.Cat McMillan, Head of Community Engagement Environment & Communities, BCP Council